Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

   - West US 2
   - West US 3

 - **Agora requires 32 Ds-series vCPUs**.
 Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy Agora.
-You can use the below Az CLI command to check your vCPU utilization.
+You can use the below az CLI command to check your vCPU utilization.

   ```shell
   az vm list-usage --location <your location> --output table